9 min read

 • Remote work: With more flexibility, people are choosing the coast.

-• Schools & services: Cape Town has a solid reputation when it comes to education and healthcare.
+• Schools and services: Cape Town has a solid reputation when it comes to education and healthcare.

 Cape Town and Joburg are different in more ways than just the weather.
 The lifestyle shift is one of the biggest reasons people make the move.
 Slower pace, better scenery, and easier access to the outdoors appeal to remote workers, young families, and Joburgers looking to escape the grind and gridlock.